School Ethos and Values

 - Parents have the right to withdraw their children from Collective Worship.
 Please contact the Headteacher to discuss the alternative arrangements that could be made for your child.

 As well as an OFSTED inspection, as a Church of England voluntary controlled school we are also inspected by the Diocese of York.
 See our latest SIAMS report for more information.
+Every year we complete a Self Evaluation of our church school status by completing a SIAMs Audit.

 At Sutton on the Forest Primary School we have also been learning about what it means to be British.
 This term our school council will run an ‘Understanding British Values’ campaign where they will involve all the children in the school in creating a poster to represent one of the British Values.